Roast Leg of Lamb with Red Wine Gravy

 What internal temperature should I cook a leg of lamb?

-Using a thermometer when cooking a roast leg of lamb is the best way to ensure your lamb is properly cooked to your liking, every time!
+Using a thermometer like a Thermapen Mk4 when cooking a roast leg of lamb is the best way to ensure your lamb is properly cooked to your liking, every time!

-Using a thermometer to test the temperature of the lamb leg is simple.
-Make sure to test the temperature at the thickest part of the meat and not touch the bone when testing.
+Make sure to test the temperature at the thickest part of the meat, and do not let the thermometer touch the bone when testing.
 If the thermometer touches the bone, the readings will be inaccurate as the bone will be hotter than the surrounding meat.

 Also, keep in mind that the internal temperature of the roast will keep rising after removing it from the oven and while resting.

-How long to roast a leg of lamb?
+How long do I roast leg of lamb?

 When roasting a leg of lamb in the oven you have complete control over your roast.
-A fire can be temperamental, so use your oven to roast until desired doneness.
+A fire can be temperamental.
+So, use your oven to roast until the desired doneness.
 I found that 2-2.5 hours for medium doneness (135-140°F internal temperature) works perfectly for a leg of lamb.

 Use the guide above to cook your lamb perfectly by using a thermometer to cook your leg of lamb just the way you like it.

-How much leg of lamb per person should I plan?
+How much leg of lamb per person should I plan for?

 If cooking a leg of lamb with a bone, aim for at least 12 ounces of lamb per person.
-As bone adds some weight and some meat will be left on the bone, 12 ounces will be more than enough.
+Bone adds some weight and some meat will be left on the bone.
+So, 12 ounces will be more than enough.

 If you have chosen to cook a boneless leg of lamb, you should aim for 8 ounces of meat per person.
-This is more than enough meat to keep everyone satisfied and full alongside some delicious side dishes.
+This is more than enough meat to keep everyone satisfied and full when served alongside delicious side dishes.

 What to serve with a roast leg of lamb?